Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Propelld's core proposition is accessibility, offering a fully unsecured model.

-• Collateral Requirement: No collateral is required for loan amounts up to ₹1 Crore (abroad) and ₹40 Lakhs (domestic).
+• Collateral Requirement: No collateral required for loan amounts up to ₹1 Crore (study abroad) / ₹40 Lakhs (domestic).
 The focus is on the student's potential rather than their family’s assets.

-• Margin Money: Propelld requires 0% margin money, meaning they finance 100% of the student's cost of education.
+• Margin Money: Propelld requires 0% margin money, meaning it can finance up to 100% of the student's cost of education.

 Federal Bank: Collateral and Margin Money Apply